temyk/wt-plugins-manager/README.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Plugins Manager plugin adds the ability to deactivate and immediately delete plugins by clicking on a single link.
+It also adds features to the plugin page, such as icons and GIT status.

 == Description ==

 An additional "Deactivate and remove" link appears in the list of plugins.
 When you click on it, the plugin is deactivated and immediately deleted.
+The plugin list also displays logos and icons if the plugin is loaded via GIT.
+You can also sort plugins: the active first or the inactive first.
+The update notification for these plug-ins is reduced so as not to distract attention from updating other plug-ins

 == Installation ==